hasanheroglu/city-display/README.md

 ### Running the app
 Run the command `docker-compose up --build` in the root directory.
-After all of the containers run successfully, the app is accessible on `localhost:80`.
+After all the containers run successfully, the app is accessible on `localhost:80`.